FreddieRidell/freddieridell.com/src/content/2017-09-dotfiles.md

 published: '2017-09-02'
 listed: true
 abstract: The dotfiles and configs for all the programs I use
-tags: [zsh, shell, config, openSource, git, i3, task, nvim, lemonbar, vim]
+keywords: [zsh, shell, config, openSource, git, i3, task, nvim, lemonbar, vim]
 type: open-source
 ---